Michael Ball: Theatre

 From October 2007 – July 2009, Ball made his West End return starring as Edna Turnblad in the hit musical Hairspray at the Shaftesbury Theatre in London.
 In March 2008, he was awarded the Laurence Olivier Award for Best Actor in a Musical for his portrayal.
 He also won the Whatsonstage.com Theatregoers' Choice Award for Best Actor in a Musical for his portrayal of Edna Turnblad.
 He recently starred in a new production of Sweeney Todd: The Demon Barber of Fleet Street at the Adelphi Theatre in the West End, alongside Imelda Staunton as Mrs. Lovett.
 The show premiered at the Chichester Festival Theatre for six weeks starting 24 September 2011 before transferring to London in March 2012.
 Michael and Imelda were both awarded Olivier awards, best actor and best actress in a musical for their Sweeney Todd performances.
 Ball starred as Mack in Mack and Mabel, which toured the UK in 2015.

+In 2018, he starred as Anatoly Sergievsky in the West End revival of Sir Tim Rice’s Chess at the London Coliseum.
+His co-stars included Tim Howar, Cassidy Janson, and Alexandra Burke.

 It was announced in February 2019 that Ball will star as Inspector Javert opposite Alfie Boe (Jean Valjean) in a staged concert production of Les Misérables.
 The production will open on 10 August 2019, at the Gielgud Theatre and serve as a placeholder while the original West End production of Les Mis at the Queen's Theater is replaced with Cameron Mackintosh's new staging of the show at the renamed Sondheim theatre.
 The staged concert was broadcast live to cinemas in the UK on 2 December 2019, and then encore showings in the UK and the USA.
 This staged concert has become the highest live stream concert at cinemas in UK history.

 The live stream also became available as a DVD and CD in early 2020.
 The concert was broadcast on BBC Radio 2 on the 5 January 2020.

-In 2021, Ball reprised his role as Edna Turnblad in the new production on Hairspray at the London Coliseum, which opened on the 21st of June.
+In 2021, Ball reprised his role as Edna Turnblad in a revival of Hairspray at the London Coliseum, which opened in June of that year.
+In 2023, he played George Dillingham in a revival of Aspects of Love at the Lyric Theatre.
+In 2024, he reprised the role of Javert in Les Misérables: The Arena Spectacular World Tour.